 Russian authors have created some of the most acclaimed literary works in the world.
-They are famous for many enduring novels such as Notes from Underground, and War and Peace.
+These famous Russians are known for many enduring novels such as Notes from Underground, and War and Peace.

 Below we have listed the top Russian authors of all time.